 Get a glasses that fits and have it adjusted, then it will not slip.
 This is the answer that is often given on websites and opticians.
-Unfortunately, this is not the case.
-Most glasses are not engineered to counter the force of gravity pulling the lens down your nose.
+Unfortunately, things are seldom so straight forward.
+Conventional eyewear design are mechanically unstable and will tend to slip down when it is tilted downwards.
 Choosing the glasses frame that fits your head profile is just a start and this is assuming that the material of the frame offers sufficient grip on your head.
 Those ultra-flexible frames looks great during demonstration but they may not offer sufficient grip to keep it in place.
 On the other hand, a very stiff frame is very difficult to adjust such that it fit your head perfectly without hurting your ears.

 Watch how a frame with the right stiffness holds on a model

 After you have selected the frame that fits your head profile, have the right stiffness and adjusted to your head, does this mean that the glasses will not slip?
 Most plastic frames are hard and it is very difficult to get the bends right so that it grips well and does not hurt.
 So for most people, the glasses will still slip after a while.
 This is where glasses temple covered with soft material will help or if you get a rubbery, soft accessory to slip over the glasses temple.
 This has the dual function of increasing temple friction and providing a soft cushioning such that the temple will not hurt your ears.

 Watch friction sleeve stops glasses slipping